|

 Verification

 The EW must verify the amount of Social Security benefits by seeing a photocopy of the award letter.
-If that document is unavailable, or if increases have occurred so that the letter does not reflect current income, the EW must follow procedures below:
+If that document is unavailable, or if increases have occurred so that the letter does not reflect current income, the EW must follow the procedures below:

 Social Security Benefits

 View the current benefit check or a current award letter.
-If not available, benefits can be verified through the IEVS Applicant System “Individual Inquiry Summary” or through the MEDS Screens (SDX and/or BENDEX).
-When verification is not available through any of these sources, the EW may send “Referral To/From Social Security” (SC 169) to the nearest SSA office.
-Document on the Journal Detail page or SAWS 2 the amount of the Social Security, the type of benefit (i.e., retirement, disability or survivors) and how the verification was obtained.
+If not available, benefits can be verified through the IEVS Applicant System or through the MEDS Screens (SDX and/or BENDEX).
+When verification is not available through any of these sources, the EW may send a Referral To Social Security (SCD 169) to the nearest Social Security Administration (SSA) office.
+Document on the Journal Detail page the amount of the Social Security, the type of benefit (i.e., retirement, disability, or survivors), and how the verification was obtained.

 Exception: When Social Security benefits are paid to a representative payee on behalf of a member of the AU and the representative payee does not live in the same household as the AU, the Social Security benefits are counted as income only to the extent the representative payee makes them available for the support of the beneficiary.